 Benefitting Chippewa, Barron, Rusk and Washburn Counties

-The grant was awarded in August 2020 to L.E.
-Phillips-Libertas Treatment Center, a service of HSHS St. Joseph’s Hospital in Chippewa Falls.
-The treatment center will use the HRSA grant, as well as an additional $20,000 grant from the Hospital Sisters of St. Francis Foundation, to lead and operate the Northwest Wisconsin Heroin Opioid Prevention Education (NW WI HOPE) Consortium in Chippewa, Barron, Rusk and Washburn Counties.
+The treatment center will use the HRSA grant, as well as an additional $15,000 grant from the Hospital Sisters of St. Francis Foundation, to implement an opioid response plan developed by the Northwest Wisconsin Heroin Opioid Prevention Education (NW WI HOPE) Consortium, which encompasses Chippewa, Barron, Rusk and Washburn counties.

-Project: HRSA Rural Communities Opioid Response Program (RCORP) Planning Grant
+Project: HRSA Rural Communities Opioid Response Program (RCORP) Implementation Grant

 Grantee/Applicant: HSHS St. Joseph’s Hospital, LEP Libertas, Prevea (Chippewa Falls, WI)